The home loan that lets first-time buyers put as little as 3 percent down

 The upsides of getting a SONYMA mortgage

-Interest rates are currently lower than conventional lenders, plus you get a 3 percent down payment assistance grant up $15,000.
+Interest rates are currently slightly lower than conventional lenders, plus you can receive a 3 percent down payment assistance grant up to $15,000.

 No credit?
-That may be fine: “Credit score has nothing to do with the [rate], which is also a big advantage,” says Peter Lucia, senior vice president at CrossCountry Mortgage who arranged a SONYMA loan for Elle, who wrote about her first-time buyer experience for Brick Underground.
+That may be fine: “Credit score has nothing to do with the [rate], which is also a big advantage,” said Peter Lucia, senior vice president at CrossCountry Mortgage.
+He arranged a SONYMA loan for Elle, who wrote about her first-time buyer experience for Brick Underground.

-In fact, if you don’t have a lengthy credit history, you can use 12 months’ worth of alternative credit—rent, electric, or phone bills—to establish that you’re a worthy borrower.
-This is part of what’s called the Give Us Credit program, an effort to address racial disparity in who is able to get a mortgage.
-Under this program, you’re also allowed to take a loan from a family member (rather than a gift).
+In fact, if you don’t have a lengthy credit history, you can use 12 months’ worth of alternative credit—rent or utility bills—to establish that you’re a worthy borrower.
+This is part of what’s called the Give Us Credit program, an effort to address racial disparity in who qualifies for a mortgage.
+Under this program, you’re also allowed to take a loan from a family member (rather than using a gift).

-Help with closing costs: If you’re still struggling to put down 3 percent and also cover closing costs, you can take advantage of SONYMA’s down payment assistance loans (DPAL).
+Help with closing costs: If you’re still struggling to put down 3 percent and also cover closing costs, you can take advantage of SONYMA’s Down Payment Assistance Loans (DPALs).

-“The DPAl is a 3 percent forgivable loan up to $15,000 that can be used toward down payment, closing costs, buying down the rate, or buying out the purchase mortgage insurance (PMI)," Lucia says.
+“The DPAL is a 3 percent forgivable loan up to $15,000 that can be used toward the down payment, closing costs, buying down the rate, or buying out the purchase mortgage insurance (PMI)," Lucia said.
 "A borrower is required to put 1 percent of their own money into the deal and the rest can be a gift from a family member.
-This one of the best features of a SONYMA loan.”
+This is one of the best features of a SONYMA loan.”

-He notes that though the DPAL does not have a payment, if you sell within the first 10 years you will have to pay a portion back.
+He notes that although the DPAL does not involve monthly payments, you will have to pay a portion back if you sell within the first 10 years.
 "The loan self-amortizes by month.
-For example, if you sell in year seven, you have to pay 30 percent of the DPAL back."
+For example, if you sell in year seven, you have to pay 30 percent of the DPAL back," he said.

 The downsides of SONYMA loans

-The program caps purchase prices at $806,590 for a one-family unit.
-This minimum price increases for two-, three-, and four-family buildings, up to a cap of $1,551,440.
-These price caps create a situation where the program is rarely used in expensive Manhattan and increasingly not in prime locations in Brooklyn either.
+The program caps purchase prices at $1,110,400 for a one-family unit.
+This minimum price increases for two-, three-, and four-family buildings, up to a cap of $2,610,410.
+These price caps create a situation where the program is rarely used in expensive Manhattan and increasingly, many prime locations in Brooklyn.
 In certain economically distressed target areas, different limits apply.
-For example, you can spend $985,840 for a one-family and up to $1,896,200 for a four-family building in a target area.
-There are also higher income limits and, depending on the program, you might be able to skip the first-time homebuyer requirement.
+For example, you can spend $1,357,160 for a one family and up to $2,135,750 for a four-family building in a target area.

 The need for a savvy lender: For the fastest turnaround, you'll want to find a lender who handles volumes of SONYMA loans.
 The easiest way to do that is to look up the list of participating lenders on the agency’s website.
 Next, call up a few loan officers and ask them to explain the process to you.
 This will give you a sense of how familiar they are with it.

-“If you are using a lender who knows the system, the turn times are similar to a conventional or FHA loan,” Lucia says.
+“If you are using a lender who knows the system, the turn times are similar to a conventional or FHA loan,” Lucia said.

-Peter Kwak, a home lending officer at Citibank, says SONYMA loans take around two to three months for closing.
+Peter Kwak, a home lending officer at Citibank, said SONYMA loans take around two to three months to close.

 The federal recapture tax: If you sell your home within nine years, it’s possible you’ll pay higher income taxes that year because of the so-called federal recapture tax.
 The amount you’ll pay is based on a complicated formula that takes into account the profit you made on the house, the cost you incurred in selling it, and any home improvements.
 SONYMA often reimburses the borrower for the tax.